flutter/flutter-intellij/CONTRIBUTING.md

   VM Options to the corresponding field
 * Repeat the same with Working directory field - it must point to intellij-community/bin

-If running the full unit tests suite fails, check the run configuration and verify that 'Use classpath of module' is set to `flutter-intellij.test`.
+If running the full unit test suite fails, check the run configuration and verify that 'Use classpath of module' is set to `flutter-intellij.test`.

 ## Adding platform sources
 Sometimes browsing the source code of IntelliJ is helpful for understanding platform details that aren't documented.